 Recruitment for all educational exchange programs is based on open, and fair national competition, and on individual merit and academic excellence.
 Transparency in the selection process is assured.

+The award is for 9 months with terms equally divided between the two host countries.
 Grantees are expected to be in the first country of destination in mid-September for the required Initial Orientation Meeting.

 Grantees are expected in the first country of destination at least a few days before the beginning of the academic year and are required to attend a Fulbright Commission orientation.

 Candidates at all degree levels are accepted, but preference is given to Master's and Ph.D. candidates.
 Applications from all fields will be considered; however, preference will be given to applicants in the following fields related to Greece and Turkey: environmental studies, marine biology, disaster management and emergency preparedness, Classical, Byzantine, Ottoman studies, political science, social sciences, classical studies / archaeology, cultural policy, music and the arts, and tourism (including eco- and agro-tourism).

 Candidates with dual U.S.-Turkish citizenship are eligible to apply.
 However, dual citizens are not eligible if either of the following applies: (1) The candidate received a degree from a university in Turkey; (2) The candidate resided in Turkey for more than a consecutive year within the past five years.

 Independent research projects with minimal support from local English-speaking hosts may require a good command of Turkish and/or Greek languages.
 Some study of Turkish and Greek prior to arrival is encouraged in order to promote deeper engagement with the host community.

 Fulbright Proposal Types